Heating and air conditioning are usually the largest loads in a home and responsible for 40-50% off your monthly energy bill.

 - Do not use roof-top power ventilators for attic exhaust as they may draw conditioned air from your home.

-- Have your HVAC system serviced once per year by a NATE-certified technician.
+- Have your HVAC system serviced yearly by a NATE-certified technician.

 - Monitor your home's relative humidity in the summer.
 If it consistently stays in the 60% range or higher, ask your HVAC technician about lowering your central air conditioning unit's indoor fan speed.

-- Remove and clean window A/C filers monthly.
+- Remove and clean filters on window units monthly.

 - Keep "fresh-air" vents on window A/C units closed.